AlaskaAirlines/auro-banner/README.md

 ### Define dependency in project component

-Defining the component dependency within each component that is using the `<aurolabs-banner>` component.
+Defining the component dependency within each component that is using the `<auro-banner>` component.

 ```javascript
 import "@aurodesignsystem/aurolabs-banner";